degero-examples/azure-akskedaprometheus-demo/infra/README.md

 - Custom resourcegroup MC-<clustername> used for cluster managed resources (load balancer, IP etc)
 - Due to the configuration limitation on AKS app routing addon not outputting nginx metrics without a hostname, non prod envs not using a private network can use the custom nginx ingress controller included (unless you want add DNS registrations for non-prod IPs) Ensure enableAKSAppRoutingAddon=false to make use of this.

+## Auto Deploy

+Rather than follow the below the infra and workload can be deployed using Azure Developer CLI.
+See guide in project [README.md](../README.md) to auto deploy

 ## Configuration

 Copy default.bicepparam.sample to default.bicepparam and make adjustments as needed: